daverona/docker-cromwell/README.md

 Then visit [http://localhost:8000](http://localhost:8000).

-If you submit a workflow WDL with some input JSON, the result will be placed under `data` directory.
+If you submit a workflow (WDL file) with inputs (JSON file), the output will be under `data` directory.

 ## Advanced Usages